 Back in the warehouse at Goodwill of Central Iowa headquarters, you’ll find Jack working hard all day long.
 He bales items that go to recycling and to salvage buyers for donations that have cycled through the retail stores or that are unfit for resale.
 Jack is a dedicated employee that truly values his job and co-workers.
-Beginning with Goodwill in 2018 as a donation and furniture handler at the outlet, he then transferred to the Johnston retail store, and eventually worked his way into operations.
+Beginning with Goodwill in 2018 after his re-entry process as a donation and furniture handler at the outlet, he then transferred to the Johnston retail store, and eventually worked his way into operations.

 If you met Jack today, you would never know what his background holds as he was grounded by the human connections in his life; his children, sister, niece, and colleague Eric.
 Jack continues to thank them saying he “couldn’t have made it without them.”

 When Jack was released from prison, he was living in a halfway house.
 He was applying for jobs but getting rejections due to his past and his age.
 One day, a fellow resident heard of his struggle and mentioned Goodwill.
 The resident was currently part of a training program at Goodwill of Central Iowa and thought that Jack could get hired as well.
 The next day, Jack spoke with District Manager DeAnne and got hired.
 As Jack recalled, “She gave me an opportunity that nobody else wanted to give me.
 And I was blessed by that.”